Modular structure in labour networks reveals skill basins: Discussion and Policy Implications

-Our work directly contributes to the policy toolbox for questions around industrial, regional, and educational policy.
-In general, we illuminate in greater detail than was previously possible the complex inter-connection structure of industries based on skill overlap.
-Our methodology to extract a particular resolution at which labour pooling operates provides granular information on which industry combinations effectively exchange skills and know-how in the economy - and even more importantly, which do not.
-This is relevant for a wide range of policy domains, and particularly those aimed at promoting industrial growth and diversification, and developing targeted educational offerings that span traditional industrial lines.
+Polices often suffer from a 'data deficit' concerning skills \citep{datadeficit}, particularly concerning the matching of skills training with employer needs.
+The application of tools from data science to labour market data, as we do here, has the potential to make a significant contribution to this issue.
+In this case, we illuminate in greater detail than was previously possible the complex inter-connection structure of industries based on skill overlap.
+Our methodology to extract a particular resolution at which labour pooling operates provides granular information on which industry combinations effectively exchange skills and know-how in the economy - and even more importantly - which do not.
+This is relevant for a wide range of policy domains, and particularly those aimed at promoting industrial growth and diversification, and developing targeted educational offerings that combine multi-sector skills that span traditional disciplinary boundaries.
+Specifically, education and training policies can be enhanced by understanding inter-industry linkages and mobility patterns, and particularly missing linkages which might be a target for new courses or apprenticeships.